 For your PGY-1 year

 Prior to beginning training in neurology, a PGY-1 year with at least eight months of internal medicine is required at an ACGME-accredited institution in the United States.

 The University of Maryland Internal Medicine Program provides excellent training through their Preliminary year program; more information about the curriculum can be found on the internal medicine residency page.
 There are also multiple other training programs in the Baltimore area and elsewhere that would fulfill this requirement.
-Applicants are encouraged to explore all PGY-1 options to determine what setting is best for their individual needs.

 If you would like to complete your Neurology and Preliminary Medicine training at Maryland, please submit 2 separate ERAS applications:

 - One to the University of Maryland Neurology Program

 - ACGME and ERAS Code 1802331046; NRMP Code 1252180A0

 - One to the Med-Prelim/Neurology Program

 - ACGME and ERAS Code 1402321160 (note that this code is shared by the multiple different University of Maryland Internal Medicine tracks)

 - NRMP Code 1252140P1 (unique to the Med-Prelim/Neurology program)